elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 ### A more complex recipe

-A more complex recipe (save it in a text file named Dockerfile:
+Below is a longer recipe (save it in a text file named `Dockerfile-ex2`):

-TODO: check this part once R/Python scripts are available

 ```sh title="Dockerfile"
 FROM ubuntu:18.04